Bookkeeping Guide 2026-03-19

 • Verify imports match general ledger entries.

 Use this checklist template: confirm dates align with calendar year, check for loan documents or mortgage statements, and reconcile totals.
-This supports cash flow analysis and prepares for year-end close with your CPA.
+This supports cash flow analysis and prepares for year-end close with your qualified accountant.

 Receipts and Invoices